sfarajli/farajli.net/posts/selfhostmail.md

 ### - Not enough documentation is available and some is outdated.

-There aren't that much documentation for mail services, I think partially because of the process being so tough that no one really wants to document it and there are so many commands involved in the process even just a small update on one program can make the documentation outdated.
+There aren't that much documentation for setting up an email server, I think that is partially because of the process being so tough that no one really wants to document it and there are so many commands involved in the process even just a small update on one program can make the documentation outdated.

 ### - It's very hard to set up.
 Configuring an email server was perhaps the hardest thing that I'd ever done